xDr07x/xDr07x/README.md

 ## I'm a Student, Coder, Gamer, and Game Developer!!

-- I’m currently learning everything 🤣
+- I’m currently learning about all of Computer Science 🤣
 - 2021 Goals: Learn more about other languages and about computer science in general!
 - Fun fact: I love to draw and play guitar